INM-6/python-odmltables/doc/install.rst

     $ conda create -n neuroscience python numpy scipy pip six
     $ source activate neuroscience

 Then navigate to the folder where you downloaded python-odmltables and run:

     $ python setup.py install

-On Windows, to run the graphical wizard, execute odml-tables.exe in the Anaconda/Envs/neuroscience/Scripts folder in your User directory.
+On Windows, to run the graphical wizard, execute odmltables.exe in the Anaconda/Envs/neuroscience/Scripts folder in your User directory.

 Alternatively, on Windows or Max OS X you may navigate to the python-odmltables folder and run

     python odmltables-gui.py